Meet once a month for drinks

 2. Make sure the monthly social and spiritual activities are calendared on the same day each month e.g. Eucharistic Adoration every first Saturday of the month; drinks at a local pub every second Sunday.
 This ensures that interaction becomes habitual; it also encourages commitment to the group.

 3. Don't be afraid to start small.
 Two men are enough to start a group; more will eventually join.
-Nonetheless, growth is key - growth in numbers, growth in knowledge and faith, growth in participation in the Sacraments and in parish life
+Nonetheless, growth is important - growth in numbers, growth in knowledge and faith, growth in participation in the Sacraments and in parish life

 4. Actively invite other men.
 "Come and see" was a key phrase in Jesus' ministry; people respond to a personal invitation.